ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 - Containerization: In order to continue to meet our DevOps requirements, enhance scalability and manageability, and follow best enterprise level practices, we use Docker containers for all of our components.
 Each component, our Kafka and Spark instance as well as our two Python-based components, runs in separate Docker container.
 This ensures modularity, easy deployment, and resource isolation.
   - This approach also enable us to use a Kubernetes cluster , a container orchestration platform that can help us manage and deploy Docker containers at scale, to run our components.
 We could use Minikube for local development or use a cloud-managed Kubernetes service like Google Kubernetes Engine (GKE), Amazon Elastic Kubernetes Service (EKS), or Azure Kubernetes Service (AKS)

-- Virtual Machine (VM): Our components need to run on a VM, so we need to create a VM instance using a Terraform template like it was done during our planning and design phase
+- Virtual Machine (VM): Our components need to run on a VM, so we follow the same approach and create a VM instance using a Terraform script, similar to how it was done for our batch data pipeline during our planning and design phase.

 ### Advantages

 Our data streaming design offers several advantages:

 - Real-time Processing: Data is processed as it arrives, enabling timely insights and rapid response to changing conditions
 - Scalability: The use of Kafka and Spark allows us to scale our architecture effortlessly to handle growing data volumes
 - Containerization: Docker containers simplify deployment and management, making our system highly portable and maintainable
 - Integration: The seamless integration of Kafka, Spark, and the Kafka consumer as a Spark client ensures data continuity and efficient processing

 This data streaming strategy, powered by Kafka and Spark, empowers us to unlock real-time insights from our data streams, providing valuable information for rapid decision-making, analytics, and storage.

 ## Summary